 Connecting Country runs a dedicated education and engagement program each year that aims to provide information, practical skills and inspiration.

-In 2017 we will continue to be active in the press and on-line.
 Our monthly ‘Nature News’ articles in the first week of each month in the Midland Express are something to look out for.
 You can also always keep in touch via our Connecting Country Facebook Page – do ‘like’ us!

 You can find out more about our past education program: a summary of each session, photos and associated resources are provided in the links below.